nickpoison/nickpoison.github.io/mkl.md

 ## &#128038; Steps to Enhance  R version 4

-This is an easy update as described in the discussion on [Stackoverflow](https://stackoverflow.com/questions/38090206/linking-intels-math-kernel-library-mkl-to-r-on-windows/56560870#56560870) previously mentioned.
+This is an easy update as described in the discussion on Stack Overflow previously mentioned.

 -   Download the library files from here (it's an archive ~ 250 MB with 2 directories, `compiler` and `mkl`): [Intel_Libraries.zip](https://www.stat.pitt.edu/stoffer/Intel_Libraries.zip) and extract everything.

-- Go to the  directory where R is installed, something like `C:\Program Files\R\R-4.xxx\bin\x64\`, and change `Rlapack.dll` and `Rblas.dll` to
-`Rlapack.dll.bak` and `Rblas.dll.bak`, respectively, as backups.
+- Go to the  directory where R is installed, something like `C:\Program Files\R\R-4.xxx\bin\x64\`, and change `Rlapack.dll` and `Rblas.dll` to `Rlapack.dll.bak` and `Rblas.dll.bak`, respectively, as backups.

 - From the extracted folder in step 1, paste all the content from the folders `complier` and  `mkl`  into the  directory where R is installed.

 - Inside the destination folder, create **2** (additional) copies of `mkl_rt.dll`  and rename the new files as `Rlapack.dll` and `Rblas.dll`  and keep `mkl_rt.dll`.